sfirke/grocery-list/README.md

 - Meal ideas go in the whitespace at the bottom

 ### Why GitHub
 In case people aren't comfortable opening an Excel file from the internet, this makes it more transparent who it was edited by and when.
+There's no code in this repo and I made all of the README edits from the browser.

+### Please customize and reshare
 This grocery list is licensed under a [Creative Commons BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Feel free to edit and reshare it within those restrictions.